Radio Apac

 By Daniel Odongo & Mike Okwang Ogule

-Since its establishment in 2018, Apac Municipality has undergone rapid transformation with support from the Uganda Municipal Infrastructure Development Programme (UMIDP), which funded projects such as the tarmacking of the Chegere–Olelpek road and installation of solar streetlights.
+Since its establishment in 2018, Apac Municipality has undergone rapid transformation with support from the Uganda Municipal Infrastructure Development Programme (UMIDP), which funded projects such as the tarmacking of the Chegere–Olelpek road and the installation of solar streetlights.
 Continued infrastructure upgrades have attracted investors and accelerated business growth.

 However, municipal leaders note that community hygiene standards have not kept pace with infrastructural advancements.

-Municipal Chairperson for Health and Education, Ms. Molly Akello Evudu, said recent inspections revealed persistent sanitation challenges, particularly in back lanes.
+Municipal Chairperson for Health and Education, Ms Molly Akello Evudu, said recent inspections revealed persistent sanitation challenges, particularly in back lanes.

-“The council will fine defiant tenants as provided for under municipal policy.
+“The council will fine defiant tenants as provided under municipal policy.
 We also encourage landlords to verify new tenants and ensure they accommodate only individuals willing to comply with sanitation standards,” she said.

 He further noted that the council operates on a limited quarterly waste-management budget of just over UGX 4.8 million.